rentry/rentry.github.io/_posts/2024-06-07-how-sar-works.md

 ## Teams deploy

 Two SAR team members arrived at base earlier than the rest of the team (they live closer to the mountain).
-The two members deployed to the subjects, knowing they would need other team members to bring [the litter](https://en.wikipedia.org/wiki/Litter_(rescue_basket)).
+The two members deployed to the subjects, knowing they would need other team members to bring [the litter](https://en.wikipedia.org/wiki/Litter_(rescue_basket)), help "package" the subject (convey them securely into the litter basket), and haul them out.

 It takes _at least_ four team members to safely negotiate a subject-laden litter on a mountain trail, and often several more to substitute out, lift the subject and litter over blown-down trees, and stabilize the litter on snow and ice (which was the case last night).

-But the members making early contact, assessing injuries, offering food, water, and heat (or cooling) is crucial to stabilize a subject in the field, especially given the subject has likely been immobilized for several hours already by the time any member of our team can arrive on scene.
+In the meantime, members who make early contact can begin assessing injuries, offering food, water, and heat (or cooling), which is crucial to stabilize a subject in the field.
+A given subject has likely been immobilized for several hours by the time any member of our team can arrive on scene.

 ![Several search and rescue team members wearing orange gather around someone sitting on the ground along a trail, with a litter basket in the foreground]({{ 'assets/images/2024-sar-top-spur-5.jpg' | relative_url }})

-When more team members arrive on scene, along with the Ford F-350 housing the team rescue gear (including litters), another team deploys with the litter, extra clothing, and other mission-specific team gear.[^2]
+When more team members arrive at base—along with the Ford F-350 housing the team rescue gear (including litters)—another team deploys with the litter, extra clothing, and other mission-specific team gear.[^2]

 ## Splitting teams
 Last night we deployed to pack out one injured subject, but she wasn't alone.
 She was hiking with a friend, and the friend was ambulatory.

-We split up the team so that we could immediately lead out the friend while we "packaged" the injured subject in the litter.
-Because of the significant ice and snow on parts of the trail, we retained more than 10 team members to help guide the litter down the mountain, and to substitute members on the litter (guiding a subject in a litter is exhausting, especially up hill or on difficult terrain).
+We split up the team so that we could immediately lead out the friend while we packaged the injured subject in the litter.
+Because of significant ice and snow on parts of the trail, we retained more than 10 team members to help guide the litter down the mountain, and to substitute members on the litter (guiding a subject in a litter is exhausting, especially uphill or on difficult terrain).

 ![Search and rescue team members dressed in orange guide a wheeled litter basket along a snowy trail with trees lining the trail on each side]({{ 'assets/images/2024-sar-top-spur-3.jpg' | relative_url }})